JaisPiyush/ondc-spec-docs/docs/ondc-protocol-v1.1-retail/api-structure.md

 sidebar_position: 4
 ---

-# API structure & transaction trail
+# API structure & transaction trail & Context

 1. All APIs follow the same structure which includes
     * **Context** : Object includes `transaction_id`, `message_id` and other attribute keys that identify the source & destination of the message being sent through the API request or response.